flyonspeed/OnSpeed-Gen1/README.md

 ![schematic](https://github.com/dinglewanker/aoa-tone-efis-serial/blob/master/docs/AOA_Due_schem.png?raw=true)

 # Notes
-The audio out is designed to go into a audio panel of your aircraft.
+The audio out is designed to plug into the audio panel of your aircraft.

 It may be a good idea to hook a switch inline with the serial RX or audio out of the board.
 This could be useful to turn the device on/off when you don't want to hear a annoying beep in your ear.
 # Todo